 |Course:||SS4708 Research Project in Psychology|

 |Instructor:||Dr. Lai, Julian|

 Young adults -- China -- Hong Kong -- Attitudes.

-|Appears in Collections:||OAPS - Dept. of Applied Social Studies|
+|Appears in Collections:||OAPS - Dept. of Applied Social Sciences|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.